 About Me

-I provide counselling and psychotherapy services to individuals, couples, families and children in my private practice.
-My current work involves supporting those who present with a wide range of issues including anxiety, depression, eating disorders, suicide ideation, bereavement, work-related stress, school related issues (staff or children), relationship issues and many more.
-I am one of a few psychotherapists in the west of Ireland to have reached a master’s level in psychotherapy.
+I provide online and in-person counselling/psychotherapy sessions in my private practice in Co.
+Mayo, Ireland.
+My work involves supporting those who present with a wide range of issues including anxiety, depression, eating disorders, suicide ideation, bereavement, work-related stress, school related issues (staff or children), relationship issues and many more.
+I am one of a few psychotherapists in the west of Ireland to have been awarded a Master of Science (Psychotherapy) from DCU.
 My training in Cognitive Behaviour Therapy (CBT) ensures that I am one of the few therapists in Co.
-Mayo offering this evidence-based therapy which is proven to be very effective in dealing with such issues as anxiety and depression.
+Mayo offering this evidence-based therapy which is proven to be very effective in dealing with such issues as anxiety and depression.My own life experience coupled with my work with clients has provided me with a deep insight and a practical view of the problems that people face in their personal and professional lives.
+Issues such as anxiety, depression, the death of a close family member, emotional distress, separation, panic attacks, obsessive compulsive disorder, hyperactivity, school refusal, adoption concerns and other issues that affect one’s mental health negatively can be worked through together with my guidance and support within the safety and security of the therapy room.

 Research